 bio

-Claire Keifer is a nationally recognized, Cray-Pas award-winning artist from Southern California.
+Claire Keifer is a nationally recognized, Cray-Pas award-winning artist based in Southern California.
 She studied Culture, Media, and Art at Eugene Lang College of Liberal Arts and Parsons School of Design at The New School in New York City.

-Her work has been showcased in several prominent Los Angeles galleries, including Coast Gallery, Dion Gallery, and Riley Fine Arts, as well as in multiple exhibitions at the Long Beach Museum of Art.
-She has also collaborated with brands and organizations such as Native Blue Bourbon and the Pancreatic Cancer Action Network.
+Her work has been exhibited in prominent Los Angeles galleries including Coast Gallery, Dion Gallery, and Riley Fine Arts, as well as in multiple exhibitions at the Long Beach Museum of Art.
+She has collaborated with brands and organizations such as Native Blue Bourbon and the Pancreatic Cancer Action Network.

 Artist statement

-I believe all art emerges from the process of losing and rediscovering oneself through the emotional lessons embedded in stories, lyrics, colors, and textures.
-My work is deeply inspired by the muse of music, whether it manifests as female archetypes from myths, modern pop songs, or reflections of my own life experiences.
+I believe art emerges from the process of losing and rediscovering oneself through the emotional lessons embedded in stories, lyrics, colors, and textures.
+My work is shaped by music as a guiding muse—drawing from female archetypes in myth, the emotional language of modern pop songs, and moments pulled from my own life.